How much does a swimming pool cost?

 Thus, asking how much a pool costs is similar to asking how much a car or vacation or necklace costs: The answer depends on how the pool company can create a customized experience at the desired price point of the consumer.

-To illustrate, these pools have all been designed to fit a customer’s priorities and experiences with prices starting at $44,950.
+To illustrate, these pools have all been designed to fit a customer’s priorities and experiences and incorporate less custom features which may help keep the price lower.

 Whereas these pools have all been designed to fit a customer’s priorities and experiences, yet cost significantly more: